-As of July 1, 2007, SCHEV was operating with 39 full-time general-fund positions and 12 full-time nongeneral-fund positions.
+As of July 1, 2009, SCHEV was operating with 36 full-time general-fund positions and 15 full-time nongeneral-fund positions.
 The agency's FTE number has ranged from a high of 59 positions in 1992 to a low of 30 in 2005.

-Chapter 847, 2007 Virginia Acts of Assembly, Item 145 recognizes "the increased role that the State Council of Higher Education must play in: (i) coordinating Virginia's system of higher education; (ii) aligning statewide enrollment demand with institutional enrollment projections; (iii) providing guidance and oversight in the development and routine update of six-year financial, academic, and enrollment plans; and (iv) making policy recommendations to the Governor and General Assembly that ensure the Commonwealth's needs with respect to higher education are met consistently."
-The Act provides funds specifically "to enhance the agency's capacity to: (i) collect and analyze data; (ii) conduct rigorous policy reviews, as needed; and (iii) evaluate and make recommendations related to resource needs, allocations, and systemwide funding policies."
+Chapter 781, 2009 Virginia Acts of Assembly, Item 149.H.1. recognizes "the increased role that the State Council of Higher Education must play in: (i) coordinating Virginia's system of higher education; (ii) aligning statewide enrollment demand with institutional enrollment projections; (iii) providing guidance and oversight in the development and routine update of six-year financial, academic, and enrollment plans; and (iv) making policy recommendations to the Governor and General Assembly that ensure the Commonwealth's needs with respect to higher education are met consistently."
+In Item 149.H.2., the Act provides funds specifically "to enhance the agency's capacity to: (i) collect and analyze data; (ii) conduct rigorous policy reviews, as needed; and (iii) evaluate and make recommendations related to resource needs, allocations, and systemwide funding policies."